-Supporting Principle: F(1) Managing Risk
+Sub Principle: F(1) Managing Risk

-We will: (1) Implement our risk management policy and strategy throughout all levels of the Authority and regular review its effectiveness including through regular reviews and scrutiny by internal audit.
+We will: (1) Implement our Risk Management Policy and Strategy throughout all levels of the Authority and regularly review its effectiveness including through regular reviews and scrutiny by Internal Audit.
 (2) Implement robust and integrated risk management arrangements and make sure that they are working effectively.
 (3) Making sure that responsibilities for managing individual risks are clearly allocated.
-What evidence/assurance is in place? • Risk Management Policy and Strategy; • Corporate Risk Register and monitoring; ٠ Service Plan - Risk register and monitoring; ٠ Risk based internal audit strategy and annual plan; ٠ Information Technology Disaster Recovery Plan; ٠ Business Continuity Plan including Crisis Management Procedures; Lisely and Osfaty Delivy summant and annual report to Landarship Team, and Land Jaint Osmarittan

-- Health and Safety Policy, support and annual report to Leadership Team and Local Joint Committee
+What evidence/assurance is in place? • • • • • Risk Management Policy and Strategy; Corporate Risk Register and monitoring; Service Plan - Risk Register and monitoring; Risk based Internal Audit Strategy and Annual Plan; Information Technology Disaster Recovery Plan; Business Continuity Plan including Crisis Management Procedures; Health and Safety Policy, support and annual report to Leadership Team and Authority-Management Team and Programmes and Resources Committee

-- Insurance Policies;

-- Building security systems.
+- Insurance Policies; - Building security systems.

-Supporting Principle: F(2) Managing Performance
+Sub Principle: F(2) Managing Performance

-We will: (4) Implement a robust performance management framework with quarterly and annual monitoring and reporting to managers and members.
-(5) Ensure our decision making processes are sound through: () evidenced based reports following a prescribed format to ensure relevant information and risks are included; expert advice being available to report authors and to managers and members at decision making meetings; committee and meeting processes.
-(6) Implement our scrutiny process and monitor its success as an effective challenge and performance improvement tool.
-(7) (7) Monitor and review activities and report on progress made.
-(8) Ensure our financial regulations, standing orders and budget monitoring support reporting of financial (-) performance.
-What e evidence/assurance is in place? • • • • • • • • • • • • • • • • • • • • • Annual Performance and Business Plan includes performance against targets; · · · · · · · · · · · · · · · · · · ·
+We will: (4) Implement a robust Performance Management Framework with quarterly and annual monitoring and reporting to Managers and Members.
+(5) Ensure our decision-making processes are sound through: evidenced based reports following a prescribed format to ensure relevant information and risks are included;

+- expert advice being available to report authors and to Managers and members at decision making meetings; - committee and meeting processes. - (6) Implement our scrutiny process and monitor its success as an effective challenge and performance improvement tool. - (7) Monitor and review activities and report on progress made. - (8) Ensure our Financial Regulations, Standing Orders and Budget Monitoring support reporting of financial performance.

-- Using research data and benchmarking information in Service Planning; - Quarterly Performance Reports to Audit Resources and Performance Committee; - Quarterly Performance Review meetings involving Managers; - Employee performance against targets is formally reviewed twice a year as part of the JPAR process; - Annual Planning Policy Review provides analysis on how planning policies are working; - Ongoing discussion between members and officers on the information needs of members to support decision making and questions in biennial Member Survey; - Publication of agendas and minutes of meetings; - Report templates include heading to make sure that risks and other implications are considered; - Agreement on the information that will be needed and timescales; - Although not required to have Scrutiny Committees we have a tried and tested framework for Member involvement in scrutiny; - Evidence of improvements arising from Member Scrutiny; - Value for money reviews to Audit Resources and Performance Committee; - Member motions to full Authority allow Members to raise and discuss areas of concern; - Every year the annual Member Learning and Development programme include workshops relating to strategic business and financial planning; - Record of decision making and supporting materials; - Our Standing Orders include Contract Procedure Rules and Financial Regulations; - The Budget Monitoring Group involving Members meets quarterly to discuss financial arrangements and assess the effectiveness of the control measures in place.
+- Annual Performance and Business Plan includes performance against targets; - Using research data and benchmarking information in Service Planning; - Quarterly Performance Reports to Audit Resources and Performance Committee and since the AGM in July to Authority meetings since 2020 reporting has been on a six-monthly basis; - Quarterly Performance Review meetings involving Managers moving to six monthly reporting in 2020; - Employee performance against targets is formally reviewed twice a year as part of the JPAR process objectives is formally reviewed during the Enjoy conversation once a year in Q1 as part of the Performance Management (appraisal) process; - Annual Planning Policy Review provides analysis on how planning policies are working; - Ongoing discussion between Members and Officers on the information needs of Members to support decision making and questions in biennial Member Survey; - Publication of agendas and minutes of meetings; - Report templates include heading to make sure that risks and other implications are considered; - Agreement on the information that will be needed and timescales; - Although not required to have Scrutiny Committees we have a tried and tested framework for Member involvement in scrutiny; - Evidence of improvements arising from Member Scrutiny; - Value for money reviews to Audit Resources and Performance Committee and going forward from July 2019 to Programmes & Resources Committee; - Member motions to full Authority allow Members to raise and discuss areas of concern; - Every year the annual Member Learning and Development programme include workshops relating to Strategic Business and Financial Planning; - Record of decision making and supporting materials; - Our Standing Orders include Contract Procedure Rules and Financial Regulations; - The Budget Monitoring Group involving Members meets quarterly to discuss financial arrangements and assess the effectiveness of the control measures in place.

-Supporting Principle: F(3) Robust Internal Controls
+Sub Principle: F(3) Robust Internal Controls